 You will find us at the Recreation Ground off Orchard Close St Ippolyts following Mill Lane and then Mill Road if you come from Gosmore or following the signs to the Recreation Ground if coming from the Codicote Road.
 There is ample and free parking next to the green.
 Click on 'contact' to view map and find precise location.

 The club's principal matches are played in the Stevenage Mixed League (ladies and men) on Saturday and Sunday afternoons.
-There are eleven teams competing in this league with fixtures played at home and away - St Ippolyts won the league in 2017, came third in 2018 and in 2016 & 2018 won the Stevenage Mixed League Knockout Cup.
+There are ten teams competing in this league with fixtures played at home and away - St Ippolyts won the league in 2017, came third in 2016 & 2018 and were runners-up in 2019 & 2021; and in 2016, 2018, 2019 & 2021 won the Stevenage Mixed League Knockout Competition (no SML Matches or Competitions were played in 2020).

 The men also play matches in the Hertfordshire County League and in 2016 reached the Divisional Final.